marcusoftnet/marcusoftnet.github.io/_posts/2007-01-12-strange-bug-in-visual-studio-2005.md

-There are some suggestions for [workarounds](https://connect.microsoft.com/VisualStudio/feedback/Workaround.aspx?FeedbackID=144156) and the one that i tried was to add toolbox items by referencing the output of my windows application.
-But then i got another problem, a warning something like:
+There are some suggestions for [workarounds](https://connect.microsoft.com/VisualStudio/feedback/Workaround.aspx?FeedbackID=144156) and the one that I tried was to add toolbox items by referencing the output of my windows application.
+But then I got another problem, a warning something like:
 "The type \[usercontrol\] in '\[my output\]' conflicts with the imported type \[usercontrol\] in '\[my output\]'"